You’ve probably thought long and hard about the ways in which you might want to transition.

 Although there’s no reason that trans men need to go on hormones, many choose to because they help bring their body in alignment with who they are.

-The most important components of speaking are pitch, tone, and speech patterns.
+The most important components of the perceived gender of your voice are pitch, resonance, and intonation.

-Unlike with transgender women, who have virtually zero changes to their voice through estrogen therapy, one of the effects of testosterone is that it thickens your vocal chords, making the pitch of your voice lower.
+Unlike with transgender women, who have zero changes to their voice through estrogen therapy, one of the effects of testosterone is that it thickens your vocal folds.

 If you’re wondering about testosterone and its possible effects on your voice, consult with a medical doctor to find out if it’s right for you.

-Whether you take testosterone or not, we offer speech therapy solutions that can work for you.
+Whether you take testosterone or not, however, we offer speech therapy solutions that can work for you.

 2. Speak With Your Diaphragm